Project-Prism/Prism-OS/CONTRIBUTING.md

-### In order to contribute code to the main repository, it must follow these guidelines:
+### In order to contribute your code into the main branch, it must follow these guidelines:

 <hr/>